microsoft/DirectX-Specs/d3d/WorkGraphs.md

 // node could be launched directly from DispatchNodes(), without going through one or more compute
 // nodes.
 //
-// The presence of the DispatchNodeInputRecord<> declaration is also optional.
-If absent, the vertex shader
-// doesn't care about receiving the contents of that input record (but the record still must exist,
-// so that the system knows how many instances and vertices, etc. to launch in the draw).
-//
 // Note that there is no special interaction with the index or vertex buffer "handles" contained in
 // the input record.
 The handles are part of the input record, but there is nothing to do with them
 // because the normal Input Assembler pipeline stage still functions for this node.